moscato/acronym/README.md

   <br>
 Also be aware of the PowerShell script, cause I think that is pretty nifty too.

+Images typically come from an images folder, they are un main directory here.
+Paths in bkrg.js have been changed to reflect this.
-Images are all drawn from denvergov.org
+Images are all from denvergov.org

 Acronym count at time of last upload is 385.